 The wholesalers that acquire these salvaged cars launder a fresh title to them that doesn’t reflect previously totaled damages.
 They then sell the cars to dealers who have no knowledge of the flood damage.
 This means that you should check with your dealer about their car sourcing.
 You can request that they inspect car’s you’re considering even further for damages caused by water.

 What to Do if You Have Vehicle Flood Damage

-If your current vehicle has been through a flood, take steps to mitigate the damages and correct potential problems if possible.
-First, dry out the vehicle as quickly as possible.
+If your current vehicle has been through a flood and you need to file a claim, take steps to mitigate the damages and correct potential problems if possible.